stakahashy/language_autocorr/README.md

 # Notes
 ## Text format
 In our implementation, the split symbol between words in the text file is expect to be '\n'.
 We put mobyDick.txt as an example retrieved from Gutenberg project.
+The text file is preprocessed to exclude irrelevant texts to the content.
 You can simply modify it by updating "splitter = '\n'" in line 40.

 ## Parameter